Build a Blackwell Side Table

 Cut the piece for the drawer front.
 Mark the position for the drawer pulls and drill the holes.
 Shim the drawer front in the opening – there will be a 1/8” gap around all sides – then drive screws through the holes for the drawer pulls into the drawer box.
 Open the drawer, and secure the drawer front using countersunk 1-1/4” screws from the inside.
 Remove the screws from the holes for the drawer pull then finish drilling the holes.
 Install the drawer pull.
-For an easy tutorial on installing drawer fronts, click here.
+Take a look at this easy tutorial on installing drawer fronts.

 Cut the piece for the slide-out shelf.
 Insert into the opening under the top.